 The existence of employee representative bodies in the workplace is a consequence of the freedom to perform trade union activities, which is granted by the Italian Constitution.
-According to the Italian law (in particular, Article 30 of the Italian Constitution), trade union activity is free and protected.
-As a consequence, there are various trade unions in any business sector which represent employees in the workplace.
+According to the Italian law (in particular, Article 39 of the Italian Constitution), trade union activity is free and protected.
+As a consequence, there are various trade unions in business sectors which represent employees in the workplace.

-Trade unions play an important role in the employment relationship through collective bargaining agreements (CCNL), which provide the "minimum standard" economic and legal protections for employees, from which employers cannot derogate.
+Trade unions play an important role in the employment relationship through collective bargaining agreements, which provide the "minimum standard" economic and legal protections for employees, from which employers cannot derogate.